chef/chef-web-docs/chef_master/source/install_server_ha.rst

 The only ports open between the frontend group and the backend HA cluster are ``9200`` and ``5432``, which allow the |chef server| nodes in the frontend group to access |elasticsearch| and |postgresql| respectively.

-.. note:: Using a backend HA cluster requires all machines in both the frontend group and backend cluster to be running |chef server| 12.4.0 (or higher).

 Components
 =====================================================